Dr. Janowski and I are expecting our first baby, a son, in late February 2014.

 UPDATE: January 2015

 Our little boy, Eli, is now 11 months old, and he is the love of our lives!
-I breastfed for the first 6 months, and avoided all Botox and fillers as is recommended.
-As soon as my son stopped nursing, I was definitely motivated to get Botox.
+I breastfed for the first 6 months, and avoided all Botox, Dysport, and fillers as is recommended.
+As soon as my son stopped nursing, I was definitely motivated to get Dysport again.
 The lines and wrinkles I had kept at bay with Botox had reappeared.
 I also had a different shape to my face.
 The rapid weight gain and weight loss I experienced while being pregnant changed my face – and my mid-face appeared more hollow.
 This is a very common experience and change post-pregnancy.

 To add back the “apples of my cheeks” and give myself a more youthful fullness, I received 2 syringes of Juvederm Voluma in the cheeks.
 I loved the look of my new cheeks – and felt the filler simply restored my pre-pregnancy youthful face shape.
 I am now obsessed with how a little added cheek volume makes a face look younger and more radiant.